 Contact an Attorney

-An experienced Rhode Island workers’ compensation attorney could help you receive rapid relief, securing high-quality medical treatment immediately after you have been injured.
+An experienced Rhode Island workers’ comp attorney could help you receive rapid relief, securing high-quality medical treatment immediately after you have been injured.
 When Kirshenbaum & Kirshenbaum accepts new workers’ compensation clients, we do everything we can to ensure that our clients understand their rights and their options for compensation.